franciscorotea/HNGD-Model/README.md

 ```

 If you are not using Anaconda, you can use a similar procedure with the [venv module](https://docs.python.org/3/library/venv.html).

+**Note:** If you don't have the requiered Python version for this package, you can try `conda install python=3.11` after activating the environment and then install the package.

 ### For developers